 Take along a pad of paper to write on or, better yet, just make some audio notes on your phone.
 Recording yourself playing isn’t a bad idea, although I wouldn’t rely on the quality of a phone mic to judge a guitar the next day.
 At the end of the recording, speak notes to yourself about your initial impressions of the guitar’s tone and playability.

-These notes will be invaluable later as you sit down to figure out which guitar best fits your “I want” and “I need” list from point #2.
+These notes will be invaluable later as you sit down to start choosing a guitar that best fits your “I want” and “I need” list from point #2.

 7. Don’t be Afraid to Make Multiple Visits